adeclintonsitepu/HMDCNN-Tree/MNN Hierarchical/cifar-10/Models/Readme.md

-# A Deep Convolutional Neural Network with Hierarchical Modular Organization for Optimized Visual Recognition
+# HMDCNN Tree

-This repository contains the code for "A Deep Convolutional Neural Network with Hierarchical Modular Organization for Optimized Visual Recognition" article by Ade Clinton Sitepu and Chuan-Ming Liu.
+This repository contains the code for "Optimized Visual Recognition through a Deep Convolutional Neural Network with Hierarchical Modular Organization" article by Ade Clinton Sitepu and Chuan-Ming Liu.

 ## Usage
 ```python grouper.py``` to find the super-groups of the MNN-Tree.